partiallyderived/Learn-C-With-Babbo/README.md

 * Chapter 3: Command Line Input and Output
     * This short chapter shifts away from exposition and introduces a mechanism for producing potential useful programs: user interaction with the command line.
+* Chapter 4: Functions
+    * This chapter finally explains what functions are, and how to define and use them.